sudormrfbin/clid/README.md

 > Note: The status line shows the tags in `artist - album - track_number title` format

+### Editing Tags

 To edit the tags of a file, simply hit <kbd>Enter</kbd>(or <kbd>Return</kbd>).
 You will see a new window:

 ![clid tag edit](./img/edit.png  "Tag Editing Window")

 Use the arrow keys to move through the tags; edit them if needed and hit `OK` when you're done(`Cancel` will discard changes).

+### Editing Preferences

+To edit preferences, press `2`.
+Then hit <kbd>Enter</kbd> on the highlighted setting to edit it (it will be then shown at the bottom of the screen; edit it and hit <kbd>Enter</kbd> again).

+There is a little problem after you edit a setting; the window won't be refreshed right way(I'm working on it.
+Don't worry, it's been saved.